 Your product needs to stand out.

 Differentiate your product by developing features that genuinely address their needs.
 As a startup, you’ll be on a strict budget, so you have to narrow down your focus on one or two key features and quickly establish yourself in that domain.

 As Bruce Lee once famously said,” I fear not the man who has practised 10,000 kicks once, but I fear the man who has practised one kick 10,000 times”.

-Then what would be the USP of Annie's $ave app?
+Then what would be the Unique Selling Proposition of Annie’s $ave app?

 It should be something like:

 “The $ave app intelligently analyses your transactions and the impact it will have on your financial goals.”